Madhurihawaldar55/Credit-Card-Dashboard/README.md

 # Project Overview
 This Power BI dashboard analyzes customer demographics, loan adoption patterns, transaction behavior, and credit card performance to derive actionable business insights.
+Project Objective

+As part of this task, I required to build two interactive Power BI dashboards from the provided datasets.
+The dashboards should provide actionable insights and be filtered by gender (Male/Female).
+The primary focus is to create meaningful visualizations based on key metrics related to Credit Card
+Customers and Credit Card Transactions.
 # Tools Used
 - Power BI
 - DAX